Nitinguptadu/Keras-cnn-for-Regressiion-and-classification--with-Multi-Target-/README.md

 Regression problem with Multi- Target Regression

-If any one wants to use for only regression using Single target Varibale He can remove Delete the second target varaible and change the cnn architecture  with Dense 1  if last layer of model
+If any one wants to use for only regression using Single target Varibale He can  Delete the second target varaible and change the cnn architecture   Dense 2 to Dense 1 last layer of model